WasmEdge/WasmEdge/doc/contribution.md

 ### Fork and clone

-Fork [the SSVM repository](https://github.com/second-state/SSVM) and clone the code to your local workspace
+Fork [the WasmEdge repository](https://github.com/WasmEdge/WasmEdge) and clone the code to your local workspace

 ### Branch